LyalinDotCom/Flash/README.md

 - **Main Agent**: Analyzes your request and decides whether to handle it directly or delegate
 - **I/O Agent**: Specialized in file operations (reading/writing files)
+- **Image Agent**: Specialized in generating and manipulating images
 - **Smart Delegation**: Automatically routes tasks to the right agent

 Examples:
 - "What's the capital of France?" → Main agent responds directly
 - "Save the capitals of Europe to a file" → Delegates to I/O agent
+- "Generate an image of a mountain" → Delegates to Image agent
-- "Read my config file and explain it" → Delegates to I/O agent
+- "Combine photo1.png with photo2.png" → Delegates to Image agent

 ## File Operations

 Flash can read and write files in your current directory.
 Just ask naturally:

-- **Reading**: "show me what's in config.json"
+- **Reading**: "show me what's in config.json", "read my image.png"
 - **Writing**: "create a todo list", "save this to notes.txt"
 - **Security**: Flash can only access files in the current directory (no paths allowed)

+## Image Generation (Gemini Mode)

+Flash can generate images using Gemini's advanced image generation capabilities:

+- **Text to Image**: "generate an image of a futuristic city"
+- **Image Combination**: "combine photo1.png with photo2.png"
+- **Image + Text**: "add this plant to my room photo"
+- **Auto-Save**: Generated images are automatically saved with timestamps

+Supported formats: PNG, JPG, JPEG, GIF, WebP

 ## Offline Mode